 From the Buddhist perspective, the aspect that is left behind (or annihilated) is not the real self, but an illusionary self (the source of suffering) – That limited, small speck of self.
 It’s that limited self that says, “there’s nothing but what I can see.”
 It’s also ignorance.
 That’s the self that is overcome.

 As we see in the description above, nirvana (Nibanna) is not spiritual suicide.
 Instead, it is described as spiritually awakening to truth and reality – they see past the illusion and suffering no longer exists.
 Rebirth is conquered and I would add that the concept of identity is EXPANDED not annihilated.

 The Mahayana traditions trace back to the roots of Buddhism and today there are 488 Million active followers of this school.
-To simply neglect this and state that Buddhism is about nirvana, is rather like rolling all of the LHP paths under atheist satanist and decrying, “none believes in nonnatural events or any form of spiritual entity.”
+To simply neglect this and state that Buddhism is about nirvana, is rather like rolling all of the LHP paths under atheist satanist and stating, “the LHP Initiate is one who is an atheist.”
 That’s exactly what it’s like.

 For the Mahayana Buddhist, the goal is often translated as “total enlightenment.”
 Meaning that nirvana (from this perspective) is not the totality of Buddhism, but a step along the way.
 The final goal is one element:

 To become A BUDDHA.